 Start using Teams

 Alright, we briefly have now an overview what Teams is, but how to start this journey?
-The bad news: You currently need one of the following Office 365 plans: Business Essentials, Business Premium, F1, Enterprise E1, E3, E5, Office 365 Education, Education Plus or Education E5.
+In the past you needed one of the following Office 365 plans: Business Essentials, Business Premium, F1, Enterprise E1, E3, E5, Office 365 Education, Education Plus or Education E5.
 If you need more information about licensing you can check Office 365 licensing for Microsoft Teams.
+Now, you can use Microsoft Teams for free!
 Tip: If you have an F1 license in your tenant, check the Teams settings.
-For those users, the service was disabled by default and needed to be activated in my tenant.
+For those users, the service was disabled by default and needed to be activated in my tenant in the past.

 If we are talking platforms, then you have a great choice.
 Microsoft Teams has clients available for web, desktop (Windows and Mac), and mobile (Android, iOS, and Windows Phone).
 To get more insights in e.g. supported browsers you can check the official documentation about Get clients for Microsoft Teams.
-Spoiler: No Safari support yet.
+Spoiler: No Safari support yet, but a preview is available.

 For this guide I am using the Microsoft Teams application on my Windows 10 device, Microsoft Teams in the Web (Google Chrome and Microsoft Edge) and the Teams app on iPhone and iPad.